frappe/books/README.md

 ### Developing with FrappeJS

 FrappeBooks is based on [FrappeJS](https://github.com/frappe/frappejs) for managing models and objects.
 To develop alongside FrappeJS

+Due to some `yarn.lock` issue this won't run, to run it check [Issue #315](https://github.com/frappe/books/issues/315)

 ```bash
 # clone frappejs